int19h/jbomohi/dict/tolpofkemymakslikacma/comments.md

 «na'e spofu» (nalpo'u) or «na spofu» (narpo'u), though I'm not sure whether there's a significant difference between nalpo'u and tolpo'u.

+## 2014-11-30T14:02:24Z — Ilmen (comment 1458, on definition 63860, in reply to 1457)

+Re: tolpof?

+Oops, I've overlooked the context.
+In the context of the Functional Magnetic Resonance Imaging technology, it seems that "functional" here means "brain activity", so {tolpo'u} is not the adequate word indeed.
+"Brain activity" could be rendered as «besna nuny'akti», I think.